 IN SHORT: Asking people who comment on your posts to sign up with 1 click makes it easy for them - this accounts for 12.20% of all NicheHacks sign ups.

-5. Engage Readers Mid Blog Post Using In-Content Opt Ins
+5. Engage Readers Mid Blog Post Using This Complaint Free Opt In Method

 Add in content opt ins throughout your blog posts encouraging people to sign up if they'd like notifications when new posts are added.